Kantoortijger/kantoortijger.github.com/index.md

 ---
 {% include JB/setup %}

-Some meditations about tech, life and more.
+About tech, life and more.

 ## Archive
 <ul class="posts">